From Shapefile to GeoJSON

 Transfer these files to your Mac / Linux machine.
 You should have a folder with all the Shapefile files.
 Now we want to create a GeoJSON file for D3 to use from these files.
 Using the

 ogr2ogr command to do this is pretty straightforward.
 It would look something like:

 Note that the output file name comes before the input file name.

 You should now have a GeoJSON file of your custom Census Tract section, ready to be used in D3.

 Here is my KC Metro GeoJSON file .
-You can see that the properties object maintains the information necessary to map the GeoJSON feature back to a Census Tract.
+You can see (if click on a tract) that the properties object maintains the information necessary to map the GeoJSON feature back to a Census Tract.

 Display in D3